xcart/xcart-docs/_pages/kb_en/general_setup/migration/migration-from-xcart4-to-xcart5.md

   </tbody>
 </table>

-## Prerequisites

-If you decide to migrate data from X-Cart 4 to X-Cart 5

 ## System requirements

 Migration Wizard module has the same system requirements as X-Cart 5, but since the module runs resource-heavy processes, you need to make sure that the server will not be timed out.